schwarzer-vulpecula/image-gallery-express/uploading.markdown

 ## Storage

 Notice how there are actually two directories responsible for uploads.
-Both the `tmp` and `public/uploads` folders will store the files being uploaded.
+Both the `tmp` and the `public/uploads` folders will store the uploaded files.
 All files will first be uploaded to the `tmp` folder for security, as that directory is not open for browsing.
 Once the file is confirmed to be a proper image, it will be moved to the `public/uploads` folder, as you may have seen in the code snippets from the previous section.
 Multer will only ever upload to the `tmp` folder, and it is up to the controller to move it to the `public/uploads` folder.
 The `destination` property of the object being passed to the Multer disk storage reflects this.

 ```js
 // routes/upload.js